Schauder estimate for the boundary diffusion equaiton: Introduction

 and extend it onto $B_R^+$ so that it is a constant function with respect to $x_n$.
 We rewrite \eqref{eq:boundary diffusion local} into a more general form with variable $(x,t)$ as

 Besides, the condition \eqref{eq:bound of coefficients} is converted as

 for all $(x,t) \in \pa'Q^+_R $ uniformly.

-\eqref{eq:bound of coefficients-local} corresponds to the ellipticity of such local equation.
+The upper and lower bounds of $a(x,t)$ in \eqref{eq:bound of coefficients-local} correspond to the ellipticity of such local equation, making \eqref{eq:boundary diffusion local standard} looks like a parabolic equation.
 But, in \eqref{eq:boundary diffusion local standard}, we see that it possesses the scaling distinct to the scaling of the heat equation, only giving the information of $\pa_t u$ and $\pa_n u$ on $\pa ' Q^+_R$.
-Another bad thing is that in the local equation, we lose the Dirichlet to Neumann map like we define in \eqref{eq:DN}, making it impossible to use the non-local operator $\mathscr{B}$ to promote the regularity.
+Another bad thing is that in the local equation, we lose the Dirichlet to Neumann boundary operator as defined in \eqref{eq:DN}, making it impossible to use the non-local operator $\mathscr{B}$ to promote the regularity.
 It seems that we lose some ellipticity on $\pa' Q_R^+$ when we break the global equation into pieces.

-In order to well pose the local equation \eqref{eq:boundary diffusion local standard} without the global structure, we utilize a compatible energy condition as a view of local interpretation of \eqref{eq:boundary diffusion}.
+In order to well pose the local equation \eqref{eq:boundary diffusion local standard} without the global fractional diffusion structure, we propose weak compatible-interior-energy solutions in stead of the usual weak solutions as a view to locally address \eqref{eq:boundary diffusion}.